B.S. EP - Mechanical Engineering

 Please see below for more information.

-The Biomedical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The EP - Mechanical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 EP-Mechanical Engineering Program Educational Objectives

 Within a few years of graduation, our graduates will be able to: